rowin1/Pokemon-Showdown-Enhanced-Tooltips/README.md

 ### Contributing
 Bug reports and pull requests are welcome!
 If you'd like to request a feature, please open an issue.
 This project is intended to be a safe, welcoming space for collaboration.

+### Special Thanks
+Special thanks to [Karl Hughes](https://github.com/karllhughes) for their great contributions to the extension